apify/apify-docs-v2/sources/academy/web_scraping_for_beginners/crawling/relative_urls.md

 # [](#filtering-links) Relative URLs

+**Learn about absolute and relative URLs used on web pages and how to work with them when parsing HTML with Cheerio in your scraper.**

+---

 You might have noticed in the previous lesson that while printing URLs to the DevTools console, they would always show in full length, like this:

 ```text